movementlabsxyz/MIP/MIP/mip-74/README.md

 The Rate Limiter can help to protect the Native Bridge against faulty components (Relayer or network) or attacks.
 It can limit the volume of transferred value per time interval, the maximum value transferred with a given transfer, or the number of transactions within a time window.

+**Background**
+In order to protect the protocol from exploits and potential losses, rate limiting is essential.
+For comparison the white paper [EigenLayer: The Restaking Collective](https://docs.eigenlayer.xyz/assets/files/EigenLayer_WhitePaper-88c47923ca0319870c611decd6e562ad.pdf) proposes that AVS (Actively Validated Services) can run for a bridge and the stake of validators protects the transferred value crypto-economically through slashing conditions.
+More specifically section `3.4 Risk Management` mentions

+> [...] to restrict the Profit from Corruption of any particular AVS [...] a bridge can restrict the value flow within the period of slashing.

+In essence this boils down to rate limit the bridge by considering

+- how long does it take to finalize transfers (ZK, optimistic)
+- how much value can be protected economically

+In our setting we trust the bridge operator, and thus we replace

+- finalization by the reaction time of the operator
+- the staked value by the insurance fund

 ## Specification

-> [!NOTE]
-> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.
+_The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._

 ### Actors and components